ahmmdd/COMP308-EmergingTechnology/README.md

-# COMP308 - Lesson 3 - Connect App
+# COMP308 - Lessons

-## Welcome to Connect App
+## Welcome to Lesson 5 - CRUD with Mongoose and MongoDB

 use **`npm install`** to install your project dependencies